-The Flannery Centre is the home of education in sustainability for the region, teaching and showcasing leading edge sustainable building solutions to the problems that building professionals face today and will face well into the future.
-Built with a reduced ‘ecological footprint’, the result is a building with a remarkably low energy demand for heating, cooling and lighting.
-The highlights in a long list of low-cost environmental initiatives are:
+The Flannery Centre is the home of education in sustainability for the region, teaching and showcasing leading edge sustainable building solutions to the problems that building professionals face.
+Built with a reduced ecological footprint, the result is a building with a remarkably low energy demand for heating, cooling and lighting.
+The low-cost environmental initiatives include:

 - Thermally broken double glazed low-E (surface 3 for cold climate) windows.
 Including all the full-height glazing – one of the first installations in Australia.

-- A 40% weight saving of that typically expected from a steel frame with similar spans due to a comprehensive analysis of the structure and the integration of prefabricated insulated roof panels; consequently winning a steel design award.
+- A 40 percent weight saving of that typically expected from a steel frame with similar spans due to a comprehensive analysis of the structure and the integration of prefabricated insulated roof panels; consequently winning a steel design award

 - All timbers are FSC (Forest Stewardship Council) Certified

 - Implementation of a 30 KW Photovoltaic array and a 5 KW Wind generator

 - Measureable Super low VOCs (Volatile Organic Compounds) and no formaldehydes